vivianhuynh91827/BallRock/README.md

 Tiffany - I implemented Collideable for Living Rocks and made it so that everytime a Living Rock collided with another Collideable object, it would change it's moving direction and change its image.
 I also fixed the move method because some Living Rocks would not move at all.

 Ruoshui - Minor changes to code.
 Make objects easier to collide.
 Use CENTER for image mode.

+### 5/11/19:

+Vivian - I made the balls turn red for a few seconds after colliding with a rock